 √400= 20*20, thus 20 is a square root of 400

 These are a few instances of square root examples.
-The best way to go around solving square root problems, is by the square root method.
-We can utilize this method bydividing the number that we need to find the square root of and finding the perfect squares of it.
+The best way to around solving square root problems is by using the long division method.
+We can utilize this method by dividing the number that we need to find the square root of and finding the perfect squares of it.

-For example let’s try to find the square root of 400.
+For example, let’s try to find the square root of 400.
 Let us start by dividing the number into perfect squares by hand, we know that 400 is a multiple of 100 and can also be divided by 25.
-With a little more mental calculation we also know that multiplying 25, 16 times would lead us to achieving the square root of 400.
+With a little more mental calculation we also know that multiplying 25, 16 times would lead us to achieve the square root of 400.

 Thus, these are some of the examples of square root numbers and we can go around solving problems using this method, for solving square roots.
 Some of the major points that need to be kept in mind to solve problems are: